MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/publish.md

 ---
 title: Publish Teams apps for Microsoft 365
-description: Learn how to make your Microsoft 365-enabled Teams apps discoverable to users in Teams, Outlook, and Office.
-Know about single-tenant, multitenant distribution. ms.date: 05/24/2022 ms.topic: conceptual ms.custom: m365apps
+description: Learn how to make your Microsoft 365-enabled Teams apps discoverable to users in Teams, Outlook, and Office through single tenant and multitenant distribution. ms.date: 05/24/2022 ms.topic: conceptual ms.custom: m365apps